Blorum/blorum-docs/permissions.md

 ## Rate limits
 Rate limits also follow the same judgment: the minimum rate limit values (so it's the maximum limitation) given by limitive role sum are considered first, then the maximum rate limit values (so it's the minimum limitation) given by grantive roles were considered.

+Blorum only provides rate limits for those APIs that have an explicit side-effect, thus, APIs like fetching the content of a post will not be able to be rate-limited with Blorum Permission System, and such limitation should be deployed on a higher level, like nginx.

 ## Other rules
 **An user must have at least one grantive user role.**